 The Orange County Extension began in 1973.
 Since then, the Fuller Seminary Orange County Regional Campus has experienced significant growth.
 Classes are offered in Irvine, and occasionally in San Diego County and the Santa Barbara/Ventura area.
-Irvine classes are at the Orange County regional campus office
+Irvine classes are at the Orange County regional campus office in Irvine.
+Occasional classes in San Diego County and in the Santa Barbara/Ventura areas are held at local churches.
+Michael McNichols, Director fts.sca@fuller.edu www.fuller.edu/orange-county

-17744 Skypark Circle, Suite 150 Irvine CA 92614
+17744 Skypark Circle, Suite 150

+Irvine CA 92614